 The Index is based on a pairing of notional components and is not an investment product.
-The Index is calculated and published by Solactive AG (the "Index Calculation Agent").11 The level of the Index is published on each Business Day at approximately 5:00 p.m.
-Eastern time and is available through various market data vendors, including without limitation, Bloomberg L.P. and Thompson Reuters Company.
-"Business Day" means any day on which the New York Stock Exchange is scheduled to be open for business.
+The Index is calculated and published by Solactive AG (the "Index Calculation Agent").17 The level of the Index is published on each Business Day at approximately 5:00 p.m.
+Eastern time and will be available through various market data vendors, and is currently available on Bloomberg L.P. and Thompson Reuters Company under the ticker "UBTX".
+"Business Day" means any day other than a Saturday or Sunday on which the New York Stock Exchange is scheduled to be open for business.
 The Index has two components: (1) A notional component representing Bitcoin (the "Bitcoin Component") and (2) a notional component representing T-Bills (the "Treasury Component").
-On a monthly basis, the Index rebalances its weighting of the Bitcoin Component and the Treasury Component utilizing a mathematically derived passive rules-based methodology that is based on the daily